FernandoLpz0911/BakeryWebsite/README.md

 - Another version of the website based on the language
 	- Typed out version in both English and Spanish as end-customers are primarily English and Spanish speakers

-- Basic deployment potentially utilizing AWS or Azure cloud services
+- Basic deployment potentially utilizing Github Pages and a custom domain

+- Utilizes Santiy API for ease of menu adjustments
+- Utilizes EmailJS for inquiry requests
+- Utilizes Brevo for Newsletter